rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 ## Overview

 This roadmap defines the phases and milestones for the de-novo branch, focusing on documentation, design, project rule creation, and now codebase bootstrapping and initial development.

+**Note:** This project is being developed by a single scientist-developer, with a focus on learning, fun, and leveraging AI/code assistants to minimize manual coding.
+The process is designed to be enjoyable and educational, not just productive.

 ---